andreasioannides/Pipeline-Network-Design/README.md

 2) Calculate the variation in operating pressure at the network nodes during the day.
 Values of daily flow variation are provided in Figures/Table 2.

-The attributes of the pipelines are specified in the params.json .
+The attributes of the pipelines are specified in the "params.json".

+Inside "network_data.xlsx", there are two sheets.
+In the "Nodes" sheet, I have specified the coordinates, initial pressure values, and consumption for each node.
+The initial pressures are random values (except for the first one, which serves as a boundary condition for our problem) and will be updated using the iterative Newton-Raphson algorithm to meet the requirements of the problem.
+Similarly, in the "Edges" sheet, I have specified the nodes of each pipeline and its length.